Shock loss is a common occurrence that happens after a hair transplant. In a nutshell, it involves hairs falling out a few weeks after your surgery.

 Due to the initial trauma or “shock” of performing such an invasive procedure, some of those healthy hairs in the surrounding areas might fall out after a few days.
 This is what’s referred to as shock hair loss in the hair transplant industry, and it’s perfectly normal.

-For better understanding – for example, during a (follicular unit extraction) FUE hair transplant, we remove follicular units one-by-one.
+For better understanding – for example, during a (follicular unit extraction) FUE, we remove follicular units one-by-one.
 Donor’s hairs are removed with a one-millimeter punch device and the procedure is abetted with a head positioning device to minimize movement.
 As precise and advanced as this process is, the removal of donor’s hairs can impact nearby follicles and this trauma can cause them to fall out after the procedure.